Shradhdha03/tdd/README.md

 Result:

+Calculator
 Addition
-    3 + 5
-        ✔ should return 8
+✔ should return 8 when given 3 and 5 as input
+✔ should return 0 when given 5 and -5 as input
-1 passing
+2 passing